Indonesia or Bali entry requirements 2023

 Children of 0-17 years old are not required to show COVID-19 vaccination proof.

 A traveler 18 years or older, who was confirmed positive for COVID-19 but has recently recovered (within 3 months) and been declared inactive to transmit COVID-19 is allowed to enter as long as they can show a doctor’s certificate from the government hospital or Ministry of Health of the country of departure, which states that the person concerned is inactive to transmit COVID-19 or a COVID-19 recovery certificate.
 However, in this case, you must be at least once vaccinated.

 Unless you are below 18 years old, a holder of a diplomatic or official residence permit or a holder of a limited residence permit card (KITAS) or a permanent residence card (KITAP), you can enter Indonesia unvaccinated ONLY if you have a doctor’s certificate from the government hospital of the country of your departure, stating that you are unable to participate in the COVID-19 vaccination due to a special health condition or a comorbid disease.

-At check-in for your flight to Indonesia, your airline might be asked for proof of a return or onward ticket from Indonesia.
-Depending on your visa and the airline you are using, the return- or onward ticket should be within 30-60 days of your entry into Indonesia (Visa On Arrival) or within 60-180 days of entry into Indonesia (B211A).
-You might also be asked for this upon entering Indonesia.
+At check-in for your flight to Indonesia, your airline might require proof of a return or onward ticket from Indonesia.
+Depending on your visa and the airline you are using, the return- or onward ticket should be within 30 days of your entry into Indonesia (Visa On Arrival) or within 60 days of entry into Indonesia (B211A).
+You might also be asked for the ticket upon entering Indonesia.

-Fill in the form before departure.
+You can either fill in the form upon arrival at the airport or save time by filling out the online form before departure.
 After finalizing this process, you will receive a QR code.
 On arrival in Indonesia, please show this QR code to customs officials.